lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 - Holding a snake in a garden
 - Working in a lab, with bubbling vials
 - Various other depictions
-In the middle of the crypt lies a sacrofagh
+In the middle of the crypt lies a sarcophagi

 ## Loot: